Pinsuda-K/clinic-salary-automation/README.md

 ### Why I Built This

-As someone helping manage a physical therapy, dental, and aesthetic clinic with my sisters, I experienced firsthand how time-consuming and error-prone it can be to manually track staff attendance and calculate salaries.
+As someone helping manage a physical therapy, dental, and aesthetic clinic, I experienced firsthand how time-consuming and error-prone it can be to manually track staff attendance and calculate salaries.
 So in order to reduce the workload and improve efficiency,

 I wanted to build a system that would:
 - Streamline daily operations